Applications for 2025-26 ELI and SLI programs now available

 Your application will be reviewed by up to two approval committees.
 These committees will be looking for insight into your values and work ethic based on your responses.
 Take time to answer these prompts thoughtfully before submitting your application to your agency, and do not leave any response fields blank.

-This year, each application will be in an accessible PDF format.
-ETD has provided fillable PDF applications to each agency’s Human Resources and Learning and Development departments.
+ETD provides an accessible, fillable PDF application to each agency’s Human Resources and Learning and Development sections.
 The prompts on this PDF cannot be altered.
-Agencies are allowed to request additional information from applicants separate from the PDF application (such as proof of annual training completion or work examples.)
+Agencies are allowed to request additional information from applicants separate from the PDF applications, such as proof of annual training completion and work examples.

 Promote the programs.
 Promotion is a collaborative effort between leadership, engagement, and communication teams.
 Ensure everyone at your agency knows about these development opportunities, how to apply, and when their application is due.
 Use this template to customize a promotional message to your agency.